 There is also the whispered rumour that Tiny cannot have children, about which much is made in this small community, at what must be the last point when this sort of thing was a make-or-break factor in a young woman’s life.

-It is simultaneously a story of thwarted working-class ambition, and feels in many respects like a British kitchen sinker from the early 1960s.
+It is simultaneously a story of thwarted working-class ambition, and is in many respects like a British kitchen sinker from the early 1960s.
 But there’s also a detective thriller element.
 What made Tiny so angry?
 And eventually van Duren and co-writer Adrianus van der Heijden tell us, in a bracketed-off leap back through the years to when Tiny was a girlish, coltish 14 year old, and then it grimly and matter-of-factly tells us a bit more, until the source of “the fury” is finally revealed.

 It isn’t pretty viewing, but it is incredibly powerful, and the explanation for everything, while high up on the list of possibles if you’ve seen this sort of thing before, still arrives as if from left-field, so well is it handled.